-2. Compliance with Applicable Procurement Rules and Regulations
+1. Compliance with Applicable Procurement Rules and Regulations

-Disbursements from non-appropriated funds (NAF) were not subjected to procurement procedures due to the absence of formal procurement rules and regulations governing NAF.
-The Mayors' Council of Guam has established a Task Force to research and clarify procurement regulations applicable to NAF.
+Disbursements from non-appropriated funds (NAF) were not subjected to procurement procedures due to the absence of formal procurement rules and regulations NAF.
+The Mayors' Council of Guam had established a Task Force to research and clarify procurement regulations applicable to NAF.
 Currently, the Task Force is in the process of developing a uniform procurement policy.

-We recommend the Mangilao Mayor's Office continue to coordinate with the Mayors' Council of Guam in its initiative to develop a procurement policy governing NAF that will be consistently and uniformly used by all the nineteen districts.
+We recommend the Inarajan Mayor's office continue to coordinate with the Mayors' Council of Guam in its initiative to develop a procurement policy governing NAF that will be consistently and uniformly used by all nineteen districts.

-3. Receipts
+2. Receipts